flatiron-labs/book-club/programming-phoenix-1-4/chapter-2.md

 - So instead match on string keys and then application boundaries (ie. controllers and channels) will convert into atom keys, which are used everywhere else

 ### The Request Pipeline
 - Web applications are like big functions.
-Each qeb request is a function call where URL is the arg.
+Each web request is a function call where URL is the arg.
 Returned response is a formatted string
 - Goal can then be viewed as understanding how functions are composed to make the one big function call that handles each request
 - **Plugs**
   - Specification for building applications that connect to the web